The Bankrate promise

 An easy formula for figuring out what your suggested emergency savings range may look like is by multiplying your monthly expenses by three and six.

-How much do I need to save in my 20s?
+How much should I have in savings by my 20s?

-Households led by someone between the ages of 25 and 34 earn an average of $76,187 a year before taxes, according to the BLS’s 2019 Consumer Expenditure Survey.
-This household should have about one times its salary socked away in retirement accounts.
+Households led by someone between the ages of 25 and 34 earn an average of $84,999 a year before taxes, according to the BLS’s 2021 Consumer Expenditure Survey.
+Couples in their 20s should have about one time their salary socked away in retirement accounts.